kyma-project/kyma/docs/02-get-started/01-quick-install.md

   kyma provision k3d
   ```

-  When asked whether to install the Kyma certificate, confirm.

-2. Choose a module, deploy its module manager, and apply the module configuration.
+1. Choose a module, deploy its module manager, and apply the module configuration.
 The operation installs a Kyma module of your choice on a Kubernetes cluster.
 See the already available Kyma modules with their quick installation steps and links to their GitHub repositories:

   [**Application Connector**](https://github.com/kyma-project/application-connector-manager)